 Maintaining clinical records – The dually-registered practitioner should be mindful that they will be expected to maintain clinical records in a manner that meets the standards of each college with which they are registered.

-Billing – Members of CRPO are required to issue clear, accurate documents to third-parties.
-This means that receipts and invoices should include an accurate description of the services provided to the client, and it should be clear in all financial records in which professional capacity the member was working in when those services were provided to the client.
+Billing – CRPO registrants are required to issue clear, accurate documents to third-parties.
+This means that receipts and invoices should include an accurate description of the services provided to the client, and it should be clear in all financial records in which professional capacity the rgistrant was working in when those services were provided to the client.

-This FAQ does not address members who practise in unregulated fields in addition to the regulated profession of psychotherapy.
+This FAQ does not address registrants who practise in unregulated fields in addition to the regulated profession of psychotherapy.
 This will be addressed in a future article.

-Are members of CRPO required to charge HST?
+Question: Are CRPO registrants required to charge HST?

-Are the services provided by a member of CRPO eligible for a tax credit?
+Are the services provided by a CRPO registrant eligible for a tax credit?